Survival Servers Review

 Smaller Game Library

-The "Smaller game library than generalists" con reflects reality.
-Survival Servers supports maybe 60% of the games our comparison database tracks.
-For a player running only survival games, that's irrelevant — they support what you need.
+The "smaller library than generalists" observation still holds.
+Survival Servers covers 15 of the 20 games our comparison database tracks.
+For a player running only survival games, that's irrelevant - they support what you need.
 For a community that also wants to run Factorio tournaments or a Core Keeper co-op, you'd either need a second provider or a different primary choice.

 Bottom Line

 Survival Servers earns 8.0/10 as the specialist pick for survival game servers, particularly for admins who want deep configuration control.
-The Workshop integration is a genuine differentiator for ARK and Rust communities.
-The costs are clear: only three locations, smaller game library, and a panel that's not beginner-friendly.
-For a committed ARK cluster admin or Rust PvP operator, they're a strong choice.
-For casual friend-group hosting, a simpler generalist will serve better.
+The Workshop integration is a genuine differentiator for ARK and Rust communities, and the Singapore node widens the audience.
+The costs are equally clear: per-slot pricing that adds up fast at survival player counts, 50-slot minimums on Rust and ARK:SA, unpublished RAM specs, and no Oceania coverage.
+For a committed ARK cluster admin or Rust operator running at real community scale, the tooling justifies the bill.
+For casual friend-group hosting, both the panel and the minimums are more than you need.

 Features